Why preterm babies are getting infant massages

 That’s the idea behind an evidence-based infant massage program that Advocate Children’s Hospital has for all preterm babies.
 The program, known as H-HOPE, or Hospital to Home: Optimizing the Preterm Infant’s Environment, is one part education for parents about their preterm baby, called Parents+, and one part multisensory massage, called Massage+.

-“We call it an infant massage, but it’s really more of a time for parents to connect with their preterm baby through infant-directed talk, eye-to-eye contact, moderate touch strokes from head to toe and gentle rocking,” says Margaret Behm, advanced practice registered nurse, NICU developmental care nurse specialist and Advocate Children’s Hospital – Park Ridge clinical site lead for the H-HOPE program.
+“We call it an infant massage, but it’s really more of a time for parents to connect with their preterm baby through infant-directed talk, eye-to-eye contact, moderate touch strokes from head to toe and gentle rocking,” says Margaret Behm, an advanced practice registered nurse, NICU developmental care nurse specialist and an Advocate Children’s Hospital clinical site lead for the H-HOPE program.

 And the results speak for themselves.

-“Studies have shown that the H-HOPE program improves a preterm baby’s language development, motor skills, growth and feeding, and reduces the baby’s length of hospital stay, hospital cost, and the number of post-NICU doctor visits, all while encouraging parent engagement and caregiving,” says Dr. Preetha Prazad, neonatologist at Advocate Children’s Medical Group in Barrington, Ill.
+“Studies have shown that the H-HOPE program improves a preterm baby’s language development, motor skills, growth and feeding.
+It also reduces the baby’s length of hospital stay, hospital cost, and the number of post-NICU doctor visits, all while encouraging parent engagement and caregiving,” says Dr. Preetha Prazad, a neonatologist at Advocate Children’s Hospital.

 “Some of our families love the program so much that they perform the massage three or four times per day, especially after discharge from the NICU,” Behm says.